RAMYA1611/SQL-Projects/README.md

 In this project, I have used two datasets related to IPL (Indian Premier League) cricket matches.
 One dataset contains ball-by-ball data and the other contains match-wise data.
 I have imported the datasets into an SQL database and perform the tasks given in this assignment to find important insights from this dataset.
 ## About the Data
 The first CSV file is for ball-by-ball data and it has information of all the 193468 balls bowled between the years 2008 and 2020.
-It has 17 columns and below is the details of those 17 columns:
 The second file contains match-wise data and has data of 816 IPL matches.
-This table has 17 columns and below is a short description of the columns in this table:
 ## Tasks
 1)Create a table named ‘matches’ with appropriate data types for columns